Safe H2O

 Your water source may contain pathogens like bacteria, viruses, and protozoa.
 These harmful microorganisms are typically smaller than 1 micron and therefore, will pass through any sediment filters.
 However, the installation of an ultraviolet disinfection bulb (UV) will provide an effective solution, by killing and/or neutralising 99.9% of all pathogens.

 • Sediment filter replacements are required every 3, 6, or 12 months.
-This can differ depending on the location and condition of your water tank.
+This can differ depending on the water source, surrounding environment, water usage and condition of your water tank.

-• UV Bulb replacements are required approximately every 9,000 hours or 12 months (Annually)
+• UV Bulb replacements are required approximately every 12 months (Annually)

 • UV filter systems require a power source and use circa $100 – $120 of electricity per annum to operate.
 This does vary as the price of electricity fluctuates!

 Yes!
 Safe H2O provides comprehensive servicing for your water filtration systems.
 We can conduct maintenance checks, which include filter and UV bulb replacements, ensuring your system functions optimally.
-Don’t worry about forgetting your annual maintenance; we offer convenient semi-annual/annual service reminders to keep your system in top condition.
+Don’t worry about forgetting your maintenance needs; we offer convenient service reminders to keep your system in top condition.

-Our operators can provide the replacement filters/bulbs and perform the service on site, or the replacement filters/bulbs can be delivered to your door.
+Our operators can provide the replacement filters/bulbs and fit the replacements on site, or the replacement filters/bulbs can be delivered to your door.
 Additionally, this service can easily be added on with our tank cleaning services.

 Yes, you can use a filtration system with bore or surface water supplies, such as a spring.
 However, these water sources may contain minerals and chemicals that can affect the effectiveness of UV filtration.
 Common examples include iron and manganese.